petaverse-cloud/pv-docs-site/docs/privacy-policy.md

 The service includes links to third-party websites, apps, and online services.
 Our content may be integrated into unrelated web pages or online services, but it doesn't imply affiliation with these third parties.
 We lack control over them and disclaim responsibility for their actions.
 Please read the privacy policies of other websites and services you use.

 ## Security
 We prioritize the security of your personal information.
-Employing physical, electronic, and managerial measures, we aim to prevent unauthorized access or disclosure risks associated with data collected through the "Wagguracy" app.
-Encryption methods, such as Secure Socket Layer (SSL), secure information transmission between Wagguracy devices and our servers.
+Employing physical, electronic, and managerial measures, we aim to prevent unauthorized access or disclosure risks associated with data collected through the "WAGGURACY" app.
+Encryption methods, such as Secure Socket Layer (SSL), secure information transmission between WAGGURACY devices and our servers.

 Your personal information is stored securely, classified by importance and sensitivity for the highest level of security.
 We implement specific access controls for cloud-based data storage.
 Regular reviews of information practices, including physical security measures, are conducted to prevent unauthorized access and use.
 However, all internet and information technologies inherently carry security risks, and we cannot guarantee the security of your personal information.
 We appreciate your understanding.